ebd622/splunk/basic/README.md

 SPL commmands use the pipe `|` commands to chain search commands together.

 ### [Types of commands](https://docs.splunk.com/Documentation/Splunk/9.0.2/Search/Typesofcommands)
-There are six broad categorizations for almost all of the search commands:
+There are six categorizations of the search commands:

 * Distributable streaming
 * Centralized streaming